markd2/JavascriptFun/vscode-notes.md

 * Has some emacs bindings, but not meta-key support (for moving )
 * Minimap
 * Wow - TINY slop on left side for selecting lines.
 I keep hitting the collapse bar which I don't typically use
-* The left vertical lines for indentation I don't think I need
+* The left vertical lines for indentation I don't think I need.  editor.indent
 * ~The "one pending change" badge for source code - I know I have pending changes because I'm working.~
     - Just hid the badge (right-click) since I do all my gitstuff outside of the editor
 * The "dirty files" badge.
 Im fine with the badge on the tab, but I don't need to know and have a stress-inducing badge telling me about it.